OpenElectionData/catco-guide/_guide/what-are-you-trying-to-accomplish.en.md

 ## About Your Foes

 By definition, your foes will disagree with your goals, and you shouldn't spend time trying to convince them otherwise.
-Bu that doesn't mean you can ignore them.
+But that doesn't mean you can ignore them.

 Spend time thinking about who exactly your foes are.
 Maybe it's the readers of a particular publication or viewers of a specific television station.
 Maybe it's the leaders of the party in power.
 Maybe it's the leaders of the opposition party or parties.
 While you may not be able to change their minds and bring them on board with your goals, you will need to limit their influence and the damage they can do to you and your own goals.